-To disseminate the Brazilian language and culture overseas, To disseminate foreign languages and cultures in Brazil, To research and develop language teaching methodology based on the theory of natural language acquisition, To promote the understanding of the world and global awareness through an open exchange of ideas, values, and beliefs.
+To disseminate the Brazilian language and culture overseas, To disseminate foreign languages and cultures in Brazil, To research and develop language teaching methodology based on the theory of natural language acquisition, To assist expatriate families to settle in Brazil.
+To promote the understanding of the world and global awareness through an open exchange of ideas, values, and beliefs.

 THE SETTING: Santa Cruz do Sul is located about a thousand kilometers south of São Paulo.
 It is a city of about 90,000 inhabitants with over 110,000 including the country areas.
 Santa Cruz started as a German immigration center in the 1800s, having become an interesting blend of cultures today.

 Santa Cruz tends to be different from the typical images that people have of Brazil.
 It is prosperous and safe compared to other Brazilian cities.
 We are 100 miles (160 km.) from Porto Alegre, the largest city, the state capital and the nearest commercial airport.
 The main economic activity of Santa Cruz is farm production, processing and exporting of leaf tobacco.
 Other industries are clothing, corn seed production, machinery, and rubber.
 There is also a small university, however not strong in linguistics.

 The cost of living in Brazil is significantly cheaper than in North America and Europe.
 Santa Cruz is even cheaper than big cities and it might also be a better place to make friends and learn the culture.